A higher chromatic analogue of the image of J: Thom spectra and characteristic classes

 The leftmost column is an equivalence, since both spaces are homotopy fibres of the same map; this gives the result.

 \end{proof}

-Perhaps surprisingly, this allows us to conclude that an $R_n$-orientation of a Thom spectrum $Y^\zeta$ over a connected space $Y$ is uniquely determined by its $r^{\rm th}$ cannibalistic class $\theta_r(\zeta)$.
+Perhaps surprisingly, this allows us to conclude that an $R_n$-orientation of a Thom spectrum $Y^\zeta$ over a connected space $Y$ is uniquely determined by its $r^{\rm th}$ cannibalistic class $\theta_r(\zeta)$ (or equivalently, the cocycle $\theta(\zeta)$).
 More concretely, examining the exact sequences gotten from mapping a connected $Y$ into to the fibrations above, we have:

 \begin{cor}

 An $R_n$-oriented Thom spectrum $Y^\zeta$ over connected $Y$ is trivial (i.e., equivalent to $L_{K(n)} \Sigma^\infty Y_+$) if and only if $\theta_r(\zeta) = \psi^r(s)/s$ for some unit $s \in R_n^0(Y)^\times$.